camiel-m/fetal_brain_multiomics/README.md

 ### Genes and transcripts annotation

-Our gene and transcripts annotation is based on Based on GRCh38.p13 gencode V35 primary sequence assembly as previously described in [Emelie Braun et al., 2022, in review](https://www.biorxiv.org/content/10.1101/2022.10.24.513487v1).
+Our gene and transcripts annotation is based on Based on GRCh38.p13 gencode V35 primary sequence assembly as previously described in [Emelie Braun et al., Science 2023](https://www.science.org/doi/10.1126/science.adf1226).

 We discarded genes or transcripts that overlapped or mapped to other genes or non-coding RNAs 3’ UTR.